Andrewgo12/practica-creaci-n-de-librer-a-npm/library-installer/README.md

 ### Install Locally

-To use **Library Installer** only within a specific project, you should install it as a project dependency.
+To use ** npx Library Installer** only within a specific project, you should install it as a project dependency.

 #### Steps for local installation: